 The Fargate profile allows an administrator to declare which pods run on Fargate.
 Each profile can have up to five selectors that contain a namespace and optional labels.
 You must define a namespace for every selector.
 The label field consists of multiple optional key-value pairs.
 Pods that match a selector (by matching a namespace for the selector and all of the labels specified in the selector) are scheduled on Fargate.

 It is generally a good practice to deploy user application workloads into namespaces other than kube-system or default so that you have more fine-grained capabilities to manage the interaction between your pods deployed on to EKS.
-You will now create a new Fargate profile named applications that targets all pods destined for the fargate namespace.
+You will now create a new Fargate profile named game-2048 that targets all pods destined for the game-2048 namespace.

 eksctl create fargateprofile \ --cluster eksworkshop-eksctl \ --name game-2048 \ --namespace game-2048